dmartin13/nfs3-unity-importer/README.md

 * It is important that the importer is located in the project under Assets/NFS3Importer, as there are dependencies in the code.
 However, this path is set by default when importing
 * If you do not use the Universal Render Pipeline, but the Legacy Render Pipeline, errors will appear when importing the package because the URP shaders cannot be compiled.
 However, these errors can simply be ignored, since in this case they are not used by the importer.
+* This importer was tested with Unity version 2020.1.13f1, but it should also work with older and newer versions.
+All original tracks from NFS3 can be imported.
+However, since the importer makes some assumptions that the original tracks adhere to, but do not necessarily have to be, modified tracks can cause errors during the import.

 ## What is Need For Speed III - Unity Importer